He gave me over N1m during tough times: Victor AD pens tribute to late TB Joshua

 The cleric passed away few days to his 58th birthday and the singer penned a tribute to him recently on Instagram.

-Victor AD disclosed that God used the late cleric to heal him of skin diseases little boy a after parading several hospitals and it did not stop at that.
+Victor AD disclosed that God used the late cleric to heal him of skin diseases as a little boy after parading several hospitals and it did not stop at that.

 "Celebrate me now I'm still alive": Sound Sultan's posts on Patoranking, Burna Boy and RMD stir reactions